BrandiATMuhkuh/generator-phaser-official/README.md

 # merged - generator-phaser-official
 Since the offical repos is not excepting any pull requests I did that here.
 I acceped all pull requests (3) in the official repo.

-To use this code as your generator run the following code `npm install https://github.com/BrandiATMuhkuh/generator-phaser-official/archive/[VERSION].tar.gz`
+To use this code as your generator run the following code `npm install -g BrandiATMuhkuh/generator-phaser-official`

 > [Yeoman](http://yeoman.io) generator